 MetaVR VRSG is used in F-16 simulators at multiple U.S. Air Force, Air Force Reserves, and Air National Guard training facilities in the U.S. and abroad.

-In early 2020, a total of 380 new VRSG 3D licenses were purchased for Air National Guard F-16 Mission Tactics Trainer (MTT) simulators in what is the largest single VRSG order ever received by MetaVR.
+In the most recent sale for 2020, a total of 380 new VRSG licenses were purchased for Air National Guard F-16 Mission Tactics Trainer (MTT) simulators in what is the largest single VRSG order ever received by MetaVR.
 These new simulators will be fielded at sites that already use VRSG such as Tucson, AZ and Joint Base San Antonio, Lackland, TX, as well as at the following sites: Madison, WI; Atlantic City, NJ; Montgomery, AL; and Andrews Air Force Base (AFB), MD.

 In spring 2019, the 140th Wing of the Colorado Air National Guard took delivery and installation of four F-16C Block 30 simulators with VRSG, at the new mission training center (MTC) at Buckley Air Force Base, CO.